Paul Davis (footballer, born 1961): Coaching career

-Davis returned to Arsenal to become a youth coach in 1996, before leaving the club in 2003.
+Davis returned to Arsenal to become a youth coach in 1996 but left the club in 2003 after several times being overlooked for promotion an issue he felt was related to skin color.
 In September 2003 Davis joined PFA, The Professional Footballers' Association coaching department to be a senior educator.
 On 27 October 2005, Davis was invited to become assistant manager of Kettering Town by new manager Paul Gascoigne, he left Kettering at the same time as Gascoigne's departure from the club on 5 December 2005, despite being asked to stay on, but he chose to return to the PFA where he worked in coach education and equality until February 2016.
 As of July 2008, he was working as the PFA's Regional Coach South East.

 In March 2016, Davis joined the FA where he continues to work with the elite coach development team.
 Davis has studied and gained the FA and Pro UEFA Coaching awards, the highest coaching award in the U.K. along with his UEFA 'A' Licence and the FA Diploma in Football Management from Warwick University, as well as his coach educators awards.
 Davis is now a senior coach/coach educator for the organisation and he is also an ambassador for the 'Kick It Out' and 'Show Racism the Red Card organisations'.

 On 26 August 2021, Davis was confirmed as an assistant coach for the England U17s working with Tom Curtis and Omer Riza.